Chapter 3 - Educational Policies

 The college or university to which courses or credits are transferred.

 The college or university from which courses or credits are transferred.

 Part 3.
-Student Transfer Rights and Responsibilities
+Student Transfer Rights and Expectations

 Students who transfer have the right to:

-Subpart B. Student transfer responsibilities
+Subpart B. Student transfer expectations

 - Access course outlines, consistent with the requirements of Board Policy 3.21;

-- Receive a degree audit report showing how courses transferred, and to receive clarification about transfer evaluations when they have questions;
+- Receive a program degree audit report showing how courses transferred, and to receive clarification about transfer evaluations when they have questions;

 - Have completed courses that fulfill Minnesota Transfer Curriculum goal areas at the sending college or university accepted as counting toward the same goal areas at the receiving college or university;